snootbeest/tantrum/README.md

  * Helps with constructor injection - matching typehinted constructor arguments with container keys is super cool.

 #### providerClass
-The `providerClass` is the class which will be invoked from the dependency injection container, and which will ultimately return the `LoggerInterface` instance.
+The `providerClass` is the `ServiceProvider` which will be invoked from the dependency injection container, and which will ultimately return the `LoggerInterface` instance.
 It contains all the logic needed for instanciation.